-I joined the Centre in July 2002.
-Prior to this, I worked as a curator, a lecturer in Art History and sometime languages teacher, translator and interpreter in the UK, in Italy and in the US.
+I joined the University in July 2002.
+Prior to this, I worked as a museum curator, a lecturer in Art History and sometime languages teacher, translator and interpreter in the UK, in Italy and in the US.

 - Member of the Great North Museum Board

 - Member of the University Cultural Affairs Steering Group

 - Member of the Hatton Gallery Steering Group and Capital Development Group

 In the past I have been Director of ICCHS, Director of Research for the School of Arts and Cultures and was the first head of Media, Culture, Heritage